wangshenguiuc/OnClass/docs/source/Tutorial.rst

 Here, we provide an introduction of how to use OnClass.
 We are going to train a model on all FACS cells from Tabula Muris Senis (TMS) and then predict the cell types of all droplet cells in TMS.
 By using this example, you can see how OnClass embeds the Cell Ontology, reads gene expression data, uses the pretrained model, and makes the prediction on new cells.

-Cell type annotation (Train on FACS cells, Test on droplet cells)
+Cell type annotation (Use the pretrained model.
+Train on FACS cells and test on droplet cells)
 ----------------

 The script `AnnotateTMS.py <https://github.com/wangshenguiuc/OnClass/blob/master/scripts/CellTypeAnnotation/AnnotateTMS.py>`__ for transferring cell type annotation is at our `GitHub <https://github.com/wangshenguiuc/OnClass/blob/master/scripts/CellTypeAnnotation/AnnotateTMS.py>`__